slow-session/choon-player/README.txt

 = 0.0.8 =
 * updated choon-player.js to use "module.exports"

+= 0.1.0 =
+* added support for a simple ABC player with similar features to the MP3 player

 == Upgrade Notice ==

-= 0.0.8 =
+= 0.1.0 =
-* updated choon-player.js to use "module.exports"
+* added support for a simple ABC player with similar features to the MP3 player